yjh0410/PyTorch_YOLO-Family/README.md

 # Experiments
 All experiment results are evaluated on COCO val.
-All FPS results expect YOLO-Nano's are measured on a 2080ti GPU.
+All FPS results except YOLO-Nano's are measured on a 2080ti GPU.
 We will measure the speed of YOLO-Nano on a CPU.

 ## YOLO-Nano